dymaczew/fs20icam/LabGuides/Exercise3/README.md

 ```
 kubectl create namespace bookinfo
 ```
+The Bookinfo app will be automatically deployed to the namespace that you just created by MCM, at the end of this exercise.

 ### 2. Create a secret with configuration required by data collectors to report data back to IBM Cloud App Management server

 ```